"Is it OK to not accept an ATC clearance or instruction? What should we say to the controller in this case?" - Charles S.

 Whatever course of action you decide upon though, you are expected to inform ATC accordingly.
 You are expected to cooperate so as to preclude disruption of traffic flow or creation of conflicting patterns.
 You are also expected to use the appropriate aircraft call sign to acknowledge all ATC clearances, frequency changes, or advisory information.

 Don’t get into a prolonged discussion on the frequency.
 Controllers are not able to take time from their immediate control duties nor can they afford to overload the frequency to furnish explanations.
-If you want an explanation of the handling of your flight at the time of occurrence; call the facility after landing.
-Phone numbers are listed in the Airport Facility Directory.
-Flight Service can get facility contact information as well.”
+If you want an explanation of the handling of your flight at the time of occurrence; call the facility after landing.”